Skip to main content

 Read more about the differences between the Employment Pass and Permanent Residence in Singapore.

-Start Hiring Employees in Singapore Today
+Start hiring employees in Singapore today

-As you expand into Singapore, simplify the process with Velocity Global’s Employer of Record solution.
+As you expand into Singapore, simplify the process with Velocity Global’s Employer of Record (EOR) solution.
 We take on the heavy lifting of international expansion by onboarding, paying, and providing benefits so you can focus on growing your team.

 Take the easier route to hiring employees in Singapore.
 Partner with Velocity Global.